SenteonLLC/senteonllc.github.io/version/latest/Users.md

 # Modifying Users

-## Change Password For Current User
+## Changing Password For Current User
 You can change the password for your current user no matter what role they are assigned.

 **Steps**